elephantscale/es-training-new/course-outlines/MLPS-China.md

     while public security organs are responsible for supervision and management of the cybersecurity multi-level protection scheme.

-* Network Operators’ Security Protection Obligations
+* Network Operators' Security Protection Obligations
     - The MLPS Regulation
     provides more detailed requirements regarding the different levels of security obligations for network operators.